 Listen to top-notch speakers and build community and friendships while discussing topics such as masculinity and femininity, friendship, love and responsibility, building healthy relationships, and more!

-We had a wonderful turnout for our Spring and Summer Sessions (sold out) and we are looking forward to a lively, thought-provoking Fall Session!
+We had a wonderful turnout for our Spring, Summer and Fall Sessions (over 200 participants from all over the world!) and we are looking forward to a lively, thought-provoking Winter Session!